Teresa Giudice: Career

 Giudice worked for Macy's as an associate buyer.
 She has been a cast member of The Real Housewives of New Jersey since season 1.
+Since Season 8, she has been the last-remaining original cast member of the show.
 In 2009, one of Giudice's infamous stunts on the show was her flipping a dinner table on Danielle Staub for telling Giudice to "pay attention" to Staub.
 This led to Teresa flipping the table between the two and coining a unique term in the Housewives vernacular by calling Staub a "prostitution whore".

 Since starring on Housewives, Giudice has co-authored three successful cookbooks that include recipes handed down from her mother: Skinny Italian (May 4, 2010), Fabulicious (May 3, 2011), and Fabulicious!: Fast & Fit (May 8, 2012) alongside a memoir, co-written with K.C.
 Baker, Turning the Tables: From Housewife to Inmate and Back Again, revolving around her time in prison.
 Giudice's sixth book, Standing Strong, was released on October 3, 2017.
 All four books have been New York Times Best Sellers.
 Giudice also created Fabellini, a line of bellini cocktails, as well as a haircare line with Jerel Sabella named after Giudice's daughter Milania.

 In 2012, Giudice joined the cast of The Celebrity Apprentice 5 (also known as The Apprentice 12), and ultimately raised $70,000 for her selected charity, The NephCure Foundation.
 She was fired in episode 12 (airdate May 6, 2012), after placing fifth.

 She is a committee member for Project Ladybug, a charity founded by fellow RHONJ co-star Dina Manzo.

-In May 2017, Giudice, Joe Gorga and Melissa Gorga opened a restaurant named Gorga's Homemade Pasta & Pizza in East Hanover, New Jersey.
-In January 2018, the restaurant closed.

-Giudice starred in The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, that premiered on Peacock in November 2021.
+Giudice starred in The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, which premiered on Peacock in November 2021.

 On September 8, 2022, Giudice was announced as a contestant on season 31 of Dancing with the Stars.
 She was partnered with Pasha Pashkov.
 They were eliminated week 2, finishing in 15th place.
+Later that year, she made an appearance in the VH1 television film Fuhgeddabout Christmas.

+On March 27, 2024, it was announced that Giudice would be competing as a contestant on the second season of E!'s reality competition series House of Villains, which premiered that October.
+In 2024, she also launched Turning The Tables By Teresa Giudice, a podcast with the Hurrdat Media Network.